 Any surgery holds the risk of complications that may delay healing and your return to normal life.
 Please let the surgeon know of any travel plans, important commitments already scheduled or planned, or time demands that are important to you, so that appropriate timing of surgery can occur.
-There are no guarantees that you will be able to resume all activities in the desired time frame.
-Allow at least 10-14 days to travel via airplane.
-Medications may be required should you have a long flight/trip to prevent DVT/PE in the immediate post-operative period.
+There are no guarantees that you will be able to resume all activities in the desired timeframe.
+Allow at least 10-14 days to travel via an airplane.